pylyf/NetWorm/README.md

 > Python network worm that spreads on the local network and gives the attacker control of these machines.

+This code is not finished and works more like a "worm template" for you to get inspiration at the moment.

+You can bruteforce ssh servers, spread with USBs, etc..

 ## Executing

 Windows & Linux: